jacksonllee/pylangacq/docs/source/read.rst

     >>> reader.n_files()
     0

-An empty reader is useful when you'd like a reader to start with no data and "grow" by having data added.
+An empty reader is useful when you'd like to start with no data and "grow" the reader by having data added.
 The section below discusses how to manipulate data in a reader.